 Whenever, in this chapter or in any resolution or standard adopted by the board of supervisors pursuant to this chapter, the following terms are used, they shall have the meaning ascribed to them in this section, unless it is apparent from the context thereof, that some other meaning is intended.

-"Attack" means any action by an animal which places a person in danger of immediate bodily harm.
+“Attack” means any action by an animal that places a person in danger of immediate bodily harm.

 “Dangerous animal” means: